-Much of the American West is on fire, displaying the dangers of a climate of extremes
+Much of the American West is on fire, illustrating the dangers of a climate of extremes

 While not as deadly or damaging to property as those that have burned here in recent years, the fires have set in motion a seasonal displacement of weary Westerners, many of whom are now accustomed to packing “go bags” each late-summer season when forced evacuations have become commonplace.

-In California, where two dozen major wildfires are burning, a new round of fast-moving blazes sparked up over the weekend just as thousands of people began returning to homes evacuated just last month due to threat from a different set of fires.
-More than 2.3 million acres have burned in the state this year, a modern record with the traditional peak fire season still weeks away.
+In California, where two dozen major wildfires are burning, a new round of fast-moving blazes sparked up over the weekend just as thousands of people began returning to homes evacuated only last month because of a different set of fires.
+More than 2.2 million acres have burned in the state this year, a modern record with the traditional fire season still weeks away.

-It is a measure of how quickly the West’s climate is turning to one of extremes — periods of soaking rains followed suddenly by high heat — that the old record was set just two years ago.
+It is a measure of how quickly the West’s climate is becoming one of extremes — periods of soaking rains followed suddenly by high heat — that the old record was set just two years ago.
 More than 3,300 buildings — homes, farmhouses, wineries — have been reduced to ash this year.

-“It’s become a yearly thing that we dread, and this year it has come early,” said Jeff Okrepkie, whose house in Santa Rosa’s Coffey Park burned down in the Tubbs Fire in October 2017.
+“It’s become a yearly thing that we dread, and this year it has come early,” said Jeff Okrepkie, whose house in Santa Rosa’s Coffey Park was destroyed in the Tubbs Fire in October 2017.

 Okrepkie, who works for an insurance agency, and his family moved into their rebuilt home in February.
-The Tubbs Fire wiped out their neighborhood and, last year, the Kincade Fire forced the evacuation of more than 100,000 people in his county.
+The Tubbs Fire wiped out their neighborhood, and last year, the Kincade Fire forced the evacuation of more than 100,000 people in his county.
 For weeks, he and members of the Coffey Park Facebook group have been watching smoke from the Walberg Fire, just north of Santa Rosa, that flared up again overnight on Monday.

 “There is anxiety, stress and fear,” Okrepkie said.
 “And people here are trying to manage this in the best way they can.
 It is a very strange head space to be in right now.”

-As fire season has become increasingly a year-round event in the American West, each has taken on a character of its own.
+As fire season increasingly has become a year-round event in the American West, each has taken on a character of its own.

-Three years ago wine country and this county burned, the first in a series of mega-fire years.
-Two years ago was California’s deadliest wildfire season, when the Camp Fire destroyed the foothill town of Paradise, killing 85 people and burning more than 17,000 homes and other buildings.
+Three years ago, wine country and this county burned, the first in a series of mega-fire years.
+Two years ago was California’s deadliest wildfire season, when the Camp Fire destroyed the foothills town of Paradise, killing 85 people and burning more than 17,000 homes and other buildings.

 Many of the fires burning now are far from major cities, and as of Tuesday, no deaths had been attributed to any of them, although more than 42,000 people remain under mandatory evacuation orders.
 Weather forecasts suggest that flames heading east in recent days and away from city centers could be turned around by an expected wind shift.